trailblazer/trailblazer.github.io/gems/reform/populator.md

 You need to configure a populator to engage Reform in the proper deserialization.

+## Declarative DSL

+You have to declare a populator when the form has to deserialize nested input.
+This can happen via `:populate_if_empty` or the generic `:populator` option.

+Both options accept either a proc, a method symbol, or a `Callable` instance.

+The proc is the most popular version.

+    property :artist, populator: ->(options) { .. } # proc

+However, note that you can also provide a proc constant (here `ArtistPopulator`).

+    ArtistPopulator = ->(options) { .. }

+    property :artist, populator: ArtistPopulator

+You can also use a method defined on the same level as the populator property (here `#artist!`).

+    property :artist, populator: :artist!

+    def artist!(options)
+    end

+Or, a `Uber::Callable`-marked object.

+    class ArtistPopulator
+      def call(options)
+      end
+    end

+    property :artist, populator: ArtistPopulator

+This is especially helpful when the populator gets complex and could benefit from inheritance/mixins.

 ### Populator Invocation

 Regardless of the populator type, keep in mind that a populator is only called if an incoming fragment for that property is present.